 Current estimates for infections averted in children are based on the AIM module in Spectrum ((6), (18)).
 The effectiveness of antiretroviral drugs depends on the drug regimen and the CD4+ cell count of the mother.
 Table 1 shows the probability of transmission by regimen and CD4+ cell count and for the perinatal and breast-feeding period.
 For the perinatal period the transmission probability is expressed as a rate per pregnancy.
-For the breastfeeding period the probability is expressed as a rate per month of breastfeeding (19, 20) with the mean duration provided by the country supported by data from Demographic and Health Surveys.
-Countries enter into the model the number of pregnant women receiving each type of ARV regimen and the number of women, or infants, receiving prophylactic drugs while breastfeeding.
-Women on lifelong antiretroviral therapy are assumed to remain on therapy for the entire breastfeeding period.
+For the breastfeeding period the probability is expressed as a rate per pregnancy.
+For the breastfeeding period by the country supported by data from Demographic and Health Surveys.
+Countries enter into the model the number of pregnant women receiving each type of ARV regimen and the number of women, or infants, receiving prophylactic drugs while breastfeeding period.
 Countries can report on whether women stop taking antiretroviral therapy but few have the necessary data.
 A default value, based on data from Malawi, assumes that women stop taking therapy at a rate of 2.2%/month.
 The number of infections averted by PMTCT is estimated in the Spectrum/AIM module (5).
 Countries update the files annually and submit them to UNAIDS for review and compilation (7).